 5.4 MAS also agrees that it shall not, without TANDEM’s prior written consent, disclose or allow to be disclosed such confidential information to any one, except to its relevant officers and employees and then only to such extent as may be necessary for the performance of MAS’s obligations under this agreement.
 In this regard, MAS shall execute back to back confidentiality agreements with such employees and relevant officers.

-5.5 During the term of this agreement and for the period of five years from the date of expiration or termination of this agreement, MAS shall not disclose or use the information they are privy to without obtaining the prior written approval/ consent of the TANDEM except as provided in this agreement.
+5.5 During the term of this agreement and for the period of five years from the date of expiration or termination of this agreement, MAS shall not disclose or use the information they are privy to, without obtaining the prior written approval/ consent of the TANDEM except as provided in this agreement.
 Both parties shall develop and implement such procedures as may be required to prevent the intentional or negligent disclosure to third parties of the confidential information communicated to each other.

 5.6 Nothing in this agreement shall prevent the disclosure by either party or their employees of confidential information that: